EricCJoyce/Chess/README.md

 - `gameEngine.instance.exports.draw();` prints the board to the browser console.

 ## Negamax & evaluation engines
 I have separated game logic and node evaluation from tree-search.
-This allows me to have a single, game-agnostic negamax engine (in C++) for two-player, non-stochastic, perfect-information games (written in whatever language).
+This allows me to have a single, game-agnostic negamax engine (in C++) for two-player, non-stochastic, perfect-information games (while I write the game logic and evaluation in whichever language I choose).
 The JavaScript class `player.js` glues together and coordinates these components.

 ![Negamax Schema](Negamax_Engine_Schema.png)